How to Drive in Sri Lanka

 Are you still definitely going to hit the other car?

 If no, relax and speed up.
 If yes then first check if your car is bigger; if it is then speed up and try and hit the other car.
 If it isn’t, hit your horn some more but only brake at the last possible second (think of it like a game of chicken – you should be within an inch or two maximum).
+You should have good brake pads installed.
+This brake pad buyers guide will help you choose those that ensure the best performance.

 Meanwhile, try and hit as many pedestrians and cyclists as you can.
 They are stealing your road space.
 They usually move out of the way quickly but if not then they should bounce off the car easy enough without slowing your journey down.